AlexHochstein1/AlexHochstein1.github.io/_pages/about.md

 Factory Tower Defense | 4-Person Team | Jan.
 2024 - Apr.
 2024
 ======
-{% include youtube.html id="U4LsK_02grY" %}

-&nbsp;

-This showcases a core feature of our game: complex networks of conveyor belts.
-I implemented these conveyor belts with a graph algorithm which has optimal time complexity.

-&nbsp;

 {% include youtube.html id="U58r7s-fbJk" %}

 &nbsp;

-This is the final level of our game.
-All of the buildings have already been set up by the player.
+This is the final level of a video game I helped develop.
 My major contributions to the game include:
-* implementing the conveyor belts which automatically take items out of buildings and insert them into other buildings
+* implementing the conveyor belt networks
 * implementing intuitive click-and-drag controls for placing buildings
 * rendering the enemy path by combining quarter-tile pieces so our artist only had to draw 4 sprites
 * developing a tool which programmatically drew the pixel art for the shadows on curved conveyor belts